ulfschneider/azure-functions-nodejs-monorepo/packages/azure-functions-openapi/README.md

 - **authLevel**: The authorization level required to access the function ('anonymous', 'function', 'admin').
 - **route**: The route at which the Swagger UI will be served.
 - **documents**: An array of OpenAPI document information objects.
-- **swaggerUIConfig**: Optional configuration object for where to download the Swagger UI script and style libraries as well as the route to the Swagger UI page.
+- **swaggerUIConfig**: Optional configuration object to define where to download the Swagger UI libraries (`location`, defaulting to "https://unpkg.com/swagger-ui-dist/"), the route to the Swagger UI page (`route`, defaulting to "swagger-ui.html"), and the source of the OpenAPI validator (`validatorUrl`, defaulting to "https://validator.swagger.io/validator").
+Setting the the `validatorURL` to "none" will deactivate the OpenAPI validation.

 **Example**: